mauricioaniche/repodriller/README.md

 ## Configuring the project

-The first thing you configure in MetricMiner is the project you want to analyze.
-MetricMiner currently suports Subversion and Git repositories.
+The first thing you configure in RepoDriller is the project you want to analyze.
+RepoDriller currently suports Subversion and Git repositories.
 The _SubversionRepository_ and _GitRepository_ classes contains two factory methods to that:

 *   _singleProject(path)_: When you want to analyze a single repository.
 *   _allProjectsIn(path)_: When you want to analyze many repositories.
 In this case, you should pass a path to which all projects are sub-directories of it.
-Each directory will be considered as a project to MetricMiner.
+Each directory will be considered as a project to RepoDriller.

 You can also initialize git repositories with their remote HTTP URLs.
-In this case, MetricMiner will clone the remote repository in order to manipulate the repository history.
+In this case, RepoDriller will clone the remote repository in order to manipulate the repository history.
 The _GitRemoteRepository_ class contains the same factory methods of _GitRepository_, but you can also configure it, using a sintaxe such as:

 ```
 	GitRemoteRepository
-		.hostedOn(gitUrl)							// URL like: https://github.com/mauricioaniche/metricminer2.git
+		.hostedOn(gitUrl)							// URL like: https://github.com/mauricioaniche/repodriller.git
 		.inTempDir(tempDir)							// <Optional>
 		.asBareRepos()								// <Optional> (1)
 		.withMaxNumberOfFilesInACommit(2000)		// <Optional>